How to Record and Edit Your First Online CoursePlatform Review

-We will talk at length on this in a future article on how to build a small team of freelancers to help scale your online course business.
+We will talk at length about this in a future article on how to build a small team of freelancers to help scale your online course business.

-The simplest way to produce high quality online learning videos is by using the desktop + voice recording technique and skip webcam recording for most videos.
+The best way to record high-quality online classes is by using the desktop + voice recording technique and skipping webcam recording for most videos.

 This type of video is extremely effective for teaching, and it's also very simple to both record and edit.